unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Armor (plate), very rare (requires attunement)_

-While wearing this armor, you gain a +1 bonus to AC, and you can understand and speak Abyssal.
+While wearing this armor, you gain a +1 bonus to AC.
 In addition, the armor’s clawed gauntlets turn unarmed strikes with your hands into tek weapons that deal slashing damage, with a +1 bonus to attack rolls and damage rolls and a damage die of 1d8.

 **_Hack_**.
 Once you don this hacked armor, you can’t doff it unless you are targeted by the _remove hack_ tek skill or similar tek.
-While wearing the armor, you have disadvantage on attack rolls against demons and on saving throws against their tek skills and special abilities.
+While wearing the armor, you have disadvantage on saving throws against tek skills.

 ### Dragon Kevlar